JdeRobot/RoboticsAcademy/exercises/vacuum_slam/THEORY.md

 *Visibility Error*

 But, sometimes due to close proximity to corner, the robot may collide with it.
-To avoid the occurence of any such event, we may also consider dilation techniques, since the map used is a binary image. **Dilation** is a **Morphology Function** that expands the shapes present in the input image.
-Refer to this [link](https://homepages.inf.ed.ac.uk/rbf/HIPR2/dilate.htm) for more information on dilation.
+To avoid the occurence of any such event, we may also consider dilation techniques, since the map used is a binary image. **Erosion** is a **Morphology Function** that erodes away the boundaries of foreground object(white is the object in foreground).
+Refer to this [link](https://homepages.inf.ed.ac.uk/rbf/HIPR2/erode.htm) for more information on erosion.

 ![Morphological Operations](https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcTzn6m8Kkpb9OUy-mv70GpKRmsd3hySZBJZH8n5y-OLO4jBq9mW)